HenrikBechmann/react-infinite-grid-scroller/README.md

 ### `scrollerProperties` object

 the `scrollerProperties` object is requested by user components by initializing a `scrollerProperties` component property to `null`.
-The property is then instantiated with an object by the system on loading of the component.
+The property is then instantiated with an object by the system on loading of the component to a CellFrame.

 Nested RIGS require this property (to be informed when portal reparenting is taking place).